literallymarvellous/pear-interview/README.md

 ## Helpful resources

-The utils folder contains neccessary info to aid the data fetching process.
+The utils folder contains files with neccessary functions, addresses & info to aid the data fetching process.
 The functions in utils are functions used in the frontend(react) & will need to be refactored to accomodate use in nodejs(typescript)

 Helpful link